Most of California to reopen as vaccine eligibility expands

 Previously, counties could move from the purple tier to the lower red tier based on metrics that include the number of new COVID-19 cases per 100,000 people per day over a period of several weeks.
 The threshold for entering the red tier now moves from 7 cases per 100,000 residents to 10 cases.

-The counties eligible to reopen within 48 hours — Sunday — are Amador, Colusa, Contra Costa, Los Angeles, Mendocino, Mono, Orange, Placer, San Benito, San Bernardino, Siskiyou, Sonoma and Tuolumne.
-San Bernardino said it would do so Sunday, although LA County officials said they would wait until Monday.
+The counties eligible to reopen within 48 hours — Sunday — include Contra Costa and Sonoma in the San Francisco Bay Area and Los Angeles.
+San Bernardino and Orange said it would do so Sunday, although LA County officials said they would wait until Monday.

 WHAT ABOUT THE OTHER COUNTIES?